Status messageActive context: kki_bg_colors_yellow

 Center Cohesiveness and Community Interaction

-Newsletters.
-The Administrative Core plays an active role in disseminating information about Center activities through several newsletters.
-We circulate a newsletter for the Mid-Atlantic Consortium, Collaborations, for both a general and professional readership, with two issues a year planned moving forward.
+Newsletters: The Administrative Core plays an active role in disseminating information about Center activities through several newsletters.
+We circulate a newsletter for the Mid-Atlantic Consortium, Collaborations, for both a general and professional readership.
 The Core also works with Kennedy Krieger’s marketing and public relations office to report highlights of activities in our Institute’s publications and in the broader media, oriented more toward a lay audience.